FeridAksahin/FeridAksahin/README.md

 - 💻 I have basic knowledge of xCode IDE, Swift languages and MySQL database management software.
 - 💻 I have basic knowledge of SQL as a database language.
 - 💻 I have basic knowledge of Arduino.
-- 💻 Javascript & Bootstrap & React : I am currently learning javascript, bootstrap and react.
+- 💻 I am currently learning javascript, bootstrap and react.

 <b>Portfolio: </b>https://feridaksahin.github.io/portfolio/
 ### :telephone_receiver: Contact